advertise

 The Haihte Range overlooking Tahsis and Zeballos is home to some of the largest remaining glaciers on Vancouver Island.
 It experiences many cloudy days due to being close to the coast.
 The high terrain, including long aesthetic lines, is perfect for skiing at the lower glacier shelves, and visitors would enjoy excellent alpine climbing at jagged spires along the main ridge.

-Best Time to Visit for Kayaking in Ucluelet Inlet
+Best Time to Visit Ucluelet

 1.Weather: